coderefinery/2021-05-10-workshop/video-editlist.yaml.md

 - output: day6-testing.mp4
   title: Software Testing - CodeRefinery May 2021
   description: >
     Software testing is a fundamental part of modern software development, and especially important for science since results should be correct.
 Luckily, it's not so hard to get started, and anyone can do it.
+This is a crash course for scientists to get started testing their software.

-    Tools covered include unit testing, pytest, continuous integration,
+    Tools covered include concepts of testing for science, unit testing, pytest, continuous integration, GitHub actions .
+We make demos in Python, but have examples in other languages and this will apply to every language in some form.

     https://coderefinery.github.io/testing/